logux/docs/1-architecture/4-choosing.md

 When you should choose it:

-* You are starting new back-end and like Node.js.
+* You want to keep some back-end logic in Logux Server on Node.js and some back-end logic should be sent to other HTTP servers.

 Next step:

 1. Read **[Starting Logux Server Project](../2-starting/5-creating-server.md)**.
-2. Set `LOGUX_BACKEND` or `backend` option to proxy actions and subscriptions without callbacks.
+2. Set `LOGUX_BACKEND` or `backend` option.
+3. All actions with `server.type()` and all subscriptions with `server.channel()` will be processed by Logux Server.
+All actions and subscriptions without these definitions will be sent to HTTP server from `backend` option.

 ## Peer-to-peer